riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 ===============================================

 The **Reorder Buffer (ROB)** tracks the state of all inflight instructions in the pipeline.
-The role of the ROB is to provide the illusion to the programmer that his program executes in-order.
+The role of the ROB is to provide the illusion to the programmers that their program executes in-order.
 After instructions are *decoded* and *renamed*, they are then *dispatched* to the ROB and the **Issue Queue** and marked as *busy*.
 As instructions finish execution, they inform the ROB and are marked *not busy*.
 Once the "head" of the ROB is no longer busy,